roysharon/Uniclasser/README.md

  * `-c` causes the generator to create the files in C rather than in C++.
  * `-u <path>` tells the generator to read the unicode data from the specified path (default: ./UnicodeData.txt).
 You can download the unicode data of the latest unicode version from <http://www.unicode.org/Public/UNIDATA/UnicodeData.txt>.

-If you specify several categories seperated by commas, the created classifier will include all characters within any of these categories:
+If you specify several categories seperated by commas, the created classifier will include all characters within any of these categories.
+For example:

 		./uniclasser Lu,Ll

 will produce a classifier that identifies whether a given character belongs either to the "Letter, Uppercase" or to the "Letter, Lowercase" general categories.

-If you specify several arguments seperated by spaces, several classifiers will be created:
+If you specify several arguments seperated by spaces, several classifiers will be created.
+For example:

 		./uniclasser Lu Ll